lifeparticle/JS-Cheatsheet/README.md

 // todo
 ```

+## for...in

-## for...in statement iterates over object literals to get the index/keys of the object.
+`for...in` statement iterates over object literals to get the index/keys of the object.

 ```js
 for (variable in object) statement;